 For many years, the Abbey was a private grammar and finishing school following a pattern distinctive to the Loretto tradition.
 Toronto was growing rapidly.
 The once beautiful residential district bordering the lake in the vicinity of Wellington Place, was fast becoming industrialized and quite unsuitable for a girls' school.
 Property was acquired in North York just beyond the city limits.

 On Sunday, May 22, 1927, the cornerstone was laid and in September 1928, the impressive Tudor Gothic building of cut stone, the new Abbey, opened its doors to more than 100 boarders and as many day students.
-In 1986, Loretto Abbey High School became a member of the Metropolitan Separate School Board - now the Toronto Catholic District School Board (TCDSB) - family of schools.
+In 1986, Loretto Abbey High School became a member of the Metropolitan Separate School Board (MSSB) - now the Toronto Catholic District School Board (TCDSB) - family of schools.

 Christ and His teachings permeate all aspects of life at Loretto Abbey.
 Everyone is a child of God, unique and special.
 Everyone is treated with respect and with dignity.
 Students meet Christ sacramentally in school liturgies and in the retreat program, and come to know the mind of Christ in religion class.